Scleroderma is a connective tissue disorder characterized by skin thickening and fibrosis. It is rare, autoimmune and chronic.

 Early microvascular damage, mononuclear cell infiltrates and slowly developing fibrosis are the important features of the tissue lesions.

-The leading causes of death are pulmonary fibrosis and pulmonary arterial hypertension.
+The leading causes of death are pulmonary fibrosis, pulmonary arterial hypertension and primary cardiac damage.